Rihanna-mh/django_social_2023/README.md

 A Django project for my full stack web app development college course in Python using Django framework and MySQL database.
+Users can register and log in as well as create/edit their social profile and to see others' profiles.

 Install Django: